Stevens-Mark/FoodWishes/README.md

 When MAMP has successfully launched Apache and MySQL, click on the "Open WebStart Page" button in the middle, which allows you to open the MAMP home page in your browser.<br/>

 Click Tools > phpMyAdmin : This will open a new window, giving you access to the MYSQL database.
-You can import the database file `creation_base.sql` you will find in the folder `SQL` to setup the database for this project.
+You can import the database file `we_love_food.sql` you will find in the folder `SQL` to setup the database for this project.

 - Edit the following values in your `php.ini` file:<br/>